 The policy framework for the management and development of water resources in Uganda is based on the National Water Policy (1999).
 The National Water Policy promotes an integrated approach to the management of the water resources in ways that are sustainable and most beneficial to the country.
 In addition, the NWP recognizes the economic value of water, promotes the participation of all stakeholders, including women and the poor, in all stages of water supply and sanitation, and confirms the right of all Ugandans to safe water.

-Other policy documents which complement the policy include: National Environment Management Policy (1994); the Wetlands Policy (1995), the upcoming Land Use Policy; National Health Policy and Health Sector Strategic Plan (1999); National Environmental Health Policy (2005); the School Health Policy (2006); and the National Gender Policy (1997).
+Other policy documents which complement the policy and relevant to this project include: National Environment Management Policy (1994); the Wetlands Policy (1995), the upcoming Land Use Policy; National Health Policy and Health Sector Strategic Plan (1999); National Environmental Health Policy (2005); the School Health Policy (2006); and the National Gender Policy (1997).

 Water supply and sanitation is recognized as key issue under the National Development Plan (NDP) covering the period 2010/11 to 2014/15, 2015-2016-2019/20.
 The NDP is the key government document for fighting poverty through rapid economic development and social transformation replacing the second Poverty Eradication Action Plan (PEAP) of 2004.
 Water resources development is also enshrined as key undertaking within the National Vision 2040, which seeks to transform the socio-economic livelihood of Ugandans.